 Every algorithm update released by Google is oriented towards improving the users’ experience.
-The Google Core Web Vitals Update, which it rolls out a few times each year, always proves to be an effort in that direction.
-The latest stream of updates by Google is somewhat rolled out uniquely as the first part of it rolled out in July 2021.
+The Google Core Web Vitals Update, which the company rolls out a few times each year, always proves to be challenging.

-The Search Liaison of Google, Danny Sullivan, said that the second part wasn’t yet complete in June.
-So, the company decided to divide the update into two parts rather than waiting for the entire core update to be rolled out together.
+Search Liaison of Google, Danny Sullivan, said that the second part of the update wasn’t yet complete in June.
+So the company decided to divide the update into two parts, rather than waiting for the entire core update to be rolled out together.

 This hints towards the intensity and the enormity of these June-July 2021 core updates, considering Google decided to roll out the updates separately.
 When you look closely at these updates, it can be broken down to few aspects where Google has focused the most.

 It includes the quality and relevancy of the outbound links, targeting the websites slandering people, the page experience of the users, and eliminating/reducing spam as much as possible.
 These are the core metrics Google has focused on in their June-July 2021 Update.

 The rank volatility is one factor that is often analyzed to understand how the Google updates impact the websites across different categories.

 The internet industry is booming in South Africa, and with more and more businesses and content creators getting online, it is only expected to grow in the coming times.
 The latest update has somehow helped many websites from the categories, including – (in descending order)

 - Arts & Entertainment

 - Computers & Electronics